garrynwong/ou-management/README.md

 ____

-skip adding a user account as we will be logging in with our domain user account (ex. testuser1)
+Skip adding a user account as we will be logging in with our domain user account (ex. testuser1). restart the device.

 ![5](https://github.com/user-attachments/assets/cff70d5e-422d-4d26-8886-962a1a20f0df)